-N = number of subjects; C max = maximum plasma concentration; AUC 0-# = area under the curve from the initiation of dosing extrapolated through infinite time
+N = number of subjects; $C{\text{max}} = \text{maximum plasma concentration}$; AUC 0 - v = area under the curve from the initiation of dosing extrapolated through infinite time

-In addition, results from IT001-101 demonstrated that food increases the mean AUC and mean time over MIC (0.5 $\mu$ g/mL) of 500 mg sulopenem etzadroxil dosed with 500 mg probenecid on Day 1 by 62% and 68%, respectively.
+In addition, results from IT001-101 demonstrated that food increases the mean AUC and mean time over MIC (0.5 μ g/mL) of 500 mg sulopenem etzadroxil dosed with 500 mg probenecid on Day 1 by 62% and 68%, respectively.

-We plan to conduct additional Phase 1 clinical trials, including a hepatic impairment study, drug interaction studies with itraconazole and valproic acid, a study to evaluate the effect on fecal, as well as standard bioavailability and bioequivalency studies of new formulations to support our NDA.
+We plan to conduct additional Phase 1 clinical trials, including drug interaction studies with itraconazole and valproic acid and standard bioavailability and bioequivalency studies of new formulations, to support our NDAs.
 Other Phase 1 clinical trials may be added as the needs of the program dictate.